-a.
+- a.
 Personal or Vacation Leave.
 When used for personal reasons or vacation under Section 3(a), PTO must be requested from and approved by an employee's supervisor in advance.
 PTO for personal reasons or vacation shall be scheduled so as to have the minimum interference with efficient operations.
 The Employer shall have the right to exercise discretion in the administration of PTO for personal or vacation reasons, including the right to require employees to sign up for vacation or personal use of PTO and the right to deny PTO requests for personal or vacation use to ensure efficient operation of the department.
-Requests for use of PTO for personal reasons and/or vacation shall not be unreasonably denied.
+Requests for use of PTO for personal reasons and/or vacation shall not be unreasonably denied. - b.
+Sick Leave (Sections 3(b)-(h)).

-b.
-Sick Leave.

 - i) When the use of PTO for sick leave is foreseeable, employees must give their supervisor advance notice as soon as practicable of the need for leave.
 An employee shall make a good faith reasonable effort to provide advance notice and a reasonable effort to schedule the leave in a manner that does not unduly disrupt employer operations. - ii) If the reason for sick leave is unforeseeable, such as an emergency, accident, or sudden illness, the employee shall provide notice before the start of the employee's shift or, when circumstances prevent the employee from providing notice before the start of the employee's shift, as soon as is practicable.
-Family members may only notify a supervisor of an employee's absence in unavoidable circumstances.

-- iii) When possible, an employee should provide the expected duration of the absence. - iv) Notification of the need to use PTO for sick purposes may be made orally, by fax, email, phone and/or leaving a voicemail message on the supervisor's phone(s).
-It is the employee's responsibility to request an acknowledgement of his/her message from the employee's supervisor whenever possible. - v) In the event that an employee may require more time off than one unscheduled day off, the employee must follow up with the supervisor on each day of absence.
-Supervisors are responsible for ensuring that his/her employees know of his/her preferred method of notification for absences. - vi) The employee shall inform his/her supervisor of any change in the expected duration of the sick leave as soon as is practicable. - 6.
+Family members may only notify a supervisor of an employee's absence in unavoidable circumstances. - iii) When possible, an employee should provide the expected duration of the absence. - iv) Notification of the need to use PTO for sick purposes may be made orally, by fax, email, phone and/or leaving a voicemail message on the supervisor's phone(s).
+It is the employee's responsibility to request an acknowledgement of their message from the employee's supervisor whenever possible. - v) In the event that an employee may require more time off than one unscheduled day off, the employee must follow up with the supervisor on each day of absence.
+Supervisors are responsible for ensuring that their employees know of their preferred method of notification for absences. - vi) The employee shall inform their supervisor of any change in the expected duration of the sick leave as soon as is practicable. - 6.
 Sick Leave Verification.
-The Company may require reasonable documentation to support the use of PTO for sick leave if an employee takes more than four (4) consecutive scheduled workdays of sick leave (except in the case of a public health emergency). - a.
+The Company may require reasonable documentation to support the use of PTO for sick leave if an employee takes four (4) or more consecutive scheduled workdays of sick leave (except in the case of a public health emergency). - a.
 Any health information or information regarding domestic abuse, sexual assault or criminal harassment received about an employee or an employee's family member shall be treated as confidential to the extent provided by law. - b.
-Misuse of sick leave, including but not limited to falsification of sick leave records, may subject an employee to discipline, up to and including termination of employment. - 7.
-PTO Pay.
-PTO will be paid at an employee's regular rate of pay.
-The regular rate of pay does not include: overtime, holiday pay, commissions, discretionary bonuses or other types of incentive pay, tips, or other premium rates.
+Reasonable documentation includes a document from a health provider, the employees own written statement if they did not receive services from a health provider or cannot get a health provider document in time or without added cost, or a legal document indicating a safety need for leave (e.g., a restraining order or police report). - c.
+The Company may not require that such reasonable documentation be signed, notarized, or in any particular format, and must allow submission of such reasonable documentation by any reasonable method, including electronically.